maduce/fosscad-host/README.md

 Note: If you already have a defcad-repo, you can copy or move it to ~/defcad-host/ instead of recloning it.

 Next you can edit ~/defcad-host/config.cfg if you desire.
-The default configs assumes the defcad-host folder is in ~/ so you can avoid changing the configs and move on to the next step.
-To create the database and zipped version of the repo:
+The default configs assume the defcad-host folder is in ~/ so you can avoid changing the configs and move on to the next step if followed the above instructions.
+To create the database and zipped version of the repo (~/defcad-host/zippedpack/):
 ```bash
 :~$ sh hostpack.sh --generate
 ```
 To update the zippedpack and database:
 ```bash
 :~$ sh hostpack.sh --update
 ```
 See ~/defcad-repo/hostpack.sh for more options.
-To delete the zippedpack and the database (starting from scratch, but not deleting the defcad-repo):
+To delete the zippedpack and the database (i.e., starting from scratch, but not deleting the ~/defcad-host/defcad-repo/ folder), run:
 ```bash
 :~$ sudo hostpack.sh --delete
 ```
-If you do this you will need to generate the zippedpack again before you update.
+If you use --delete you will need to generate the zippedpack again before you update.

 Note: This is VERY MUCH a work in progress and has little use at this time.